 Now once we have collected the data, we will have to prepare multiple datasets that we will use to train our models in the Model development part.
-When we mentioned above intelligence and talk about other analytics that can
+When we mentioned the above intelligence and talk about other analytics that can

-be drawn from the data, it’s always important to have a well-annotated data.
+be drawn from the data, it’s always important to have well-annotated data.
 A well-annotated data helps you not only build models for sentiment analysis, intent classification, etc but also can help you in content enrichment.
 A powerful AI model heavily depends upon the quality of the data you give to the train.
-And in a system like market intelligence, you have a set of unstructured data which has multiple dimensions to annotate for like for a particular social media comment you want to have the aspect of the comment, sentiment related to the aspect, what topics present in that comment and what’s the intent behind it.
+And in a system like market intelligence, you have a set of unstructured data that has multiple dimensions to annotate for like for a particular social media comment you want to have the aspect of the comment, sentiment related to the aspect, what topics are present in that comment and what’s the intent behind it.

 As we will require datasets like sentiment analysis, Intent Classification, and topics we will start a hierarchical data annotation process where each text data can be annotated in multiple dimensions and we will arrange our data in such a way that we can easily extract the individual labels as per our requirement which is to extract the required labels for specific models.

 For example for a single social media comment we will prepare structural data as below:

 After studying the requirements of the application, we will start to preprocess the textual data which involves things like removal of stopwords, lemmatization, tokenization etc.

 Now once we have our dataset preprocessed we can start working towards building the model.
 We will show you how we will use NLP techniques like sentiment analysis (Aspect Based Sentiment Analysis), Intent Classification, topic modeling, etc in the application.